-WOMEN AND CHANGE: THE ASIAN EXPERIENCE (3)
+HIS 5315 WOMEN AND CHANGE: THE ASIAN EXPERIENCE (3)

-This is an interdisciplinary course designed to acquaint students with a comparative understanding of the roles and status of women in standing of the roles and status of women in different, and often differing, cultural settings in Asian countries.
+This is an interdisciplinary course designed to acquaint students with a comparative understanding of the roles and status of women in different cultural settings in Asian countries.
 The focus of the course will be on four principal regions, namely, South Asia, East Asia, Southwest Asia (the Middle East) and Southeast Asia.
-We will study the social and cultural traditions of these regions to gain an insight into the dynamic of man-wom an relationships in specific countries, like China, Japan, India, Pakistan, Bangladesh, the Philippines, and Egypt; examine the historical roles of women in these societies; and finally, analyze the reasons and circumstances which have induced fundamental changes in their conditions in recent times.
+We will study the social and cultural traditions of these regions to gain an insight into the dynamic of man-woman relationships in specific countries, like China, Japan, India, Pakistan, Bangladesh, the Philippines, and Egypt; examine the historical roles of women in these societies; and finally, analyze the reasons and circumstances which have induced fundamental changes in their conditions in recent times.

-THE AMERICAN HEALTHCARE SYSTEM
+HSM 5000 THE AMERICAN HEALTHCARE SYSTEM